evkx/evkx.github.io/content/models/tesla/model_3/Model_3_Long_Range/_index.md

 The electric vehicle features a high-capacity battery with a gross capacity of 82 kWh and a net usable capacity of 75 kWh, providing an 7 kWh buffer (3.6%) for battery protection.

-The [WLTP range](../../../../guides/understandingrange/wltp/) is 629 km (391 mi).
+Under the [WLTP](../../../../guides/understandingrange/wltp/) (Worldwide Harmonized Light Vehicles Test Procedure) standard, the vehicle's range is 629 km (391 mi).
 The consumption is 11.9kWh/100km for the WLTP standard test.
 For more details about the range, see real-world data and range listing on this model’s [range and consumption](rangeandconsumption/) page.

 The vehicle supports fast DC charging with a maximum power of 250 kW.
 Charging from 0% to 100% takes approximately 68 minutes, while a more typical charging scenario from 10% to 80% takes 32 minutes with an average charging speed at 97 kW.
 Considering an additional 5 minutes for each charging stop due to driving interruptions, the optimal charging range is from 5% to 43%.
 This results in an effective charging speed, including time lost, of 119 kW, with each charging session taking about 14 minutes and 23 seconds..